QualiSystems/devguide_source/_posts/2016-07-19-common-driver-recipes.md

 #### Sending a message to the sandbox console

-Another way to update the sandbox regarding an operation progress is to use the _WriteMessageToReservationOutput_ function to display message in the Sandbox console pane.
+Another way to update the sandbox regarding an operation progress is to use the _WriteMessageToReservationOutput_ function to display a message in the Sandbox console pane.
 We can easily modify the previous code to do that instead:

 {% github_sample_ref /QualiSystems/devguide_examples/blob/driver_deep_dive/adding_examples/common_driver_recipes/src/driver.py %}